sharmavdeep/loopback-next/packages/typeorm/README.md

 databases.
 Define the connection in files with a `.connection.ts` extension and keep them in the `connections` directory of the project.

-NOTE: A connection file should be associated with a single connection.
-Only the first connection will be used, if there are more than one connections.

 ```ts
 // src/connections/sqlite.connection.ts
 import path from 'path';